mottaquikarim/PYTH225/in/intro/class_info.md

 **Please make a copy of the whole folder and save it to your Drive**.

-Please append your name to the name of the folder (e.g. "PYTH122_JohnSmith").
+Please append your name to the name of the folder (e.g. "PYTH225_JohnSmith").
 Please share your copy of the folder (with edit access) with your Instructor and your IA.

-**This is where you will keep your answers to all the practice problems and where your IA will give feedback on your code.**
+**This is where you will keep your answers to all the practice problems**

-#### Class Notes and in-class PSET Solutions

-[This folder](https://drive.google.com/drive/folders/1kZ9Al-dbHMrTF3YvlE3c1GdB8sl_j9y_?usp=sharing) contains **class notes** from Taq's computer.

-[This folder](https://drive.google.com/drive/folders/10THV__aqm0lpncrU42OTjbC1y1jZSrhJ?usp=sharing) contains **class PSET notes** from Taq's computer.